saarol2/bloglist-frontend/ReadMe.md

 - **Vitest**: Unit and integration tests for backend logic are written with Vitest.
 - **Playwright**: End-to-end tests verify that the entire application works as expected.

+## Demo Video

+To see the Bloglist web application in action, check out the following demo video:

+<video src="./BlogListDemo.mp4" controls width="600"></video>